‘Shameless’ Boss John Wells Talks Fiona’s Absence And ‘Gallavich’ Struggles

 “They don’t think they can do it without her, and then everybody starts to move into taking different responsibilities.”

 In this case, viewers will see Emma Kenney’s Debbie stepping in as head of the household and helping the family improve in all areas of life, including teaching them how to better handle their finances and prepare for emergency situations.
-Debbie’s new rules and strict money management system won’t sit well with father, Frank, played by William H. Macy, and the two will find themselves at odds throughout the season.
+Debbie’s new rules and strict money management system won’t sit well with Frank (William H. Macy), and the two will find themselves at odds with each other throughout the season.

-As for whether Fiona could return to relieve Debbie of her duties, Wells said it’s unlikely but it won’t be an out of mind, out of sight situation for the Gallagher family.
+As for whether or not Fiona could return to relieve Debbie of her duties, Wells said it’s unlikely but it won’t be an out of mind, out of sight situation for the Gallagher family.
 He said viewers will still hear about Fiona during Season 10 through the occasional phone call with one of her siblings or neighbors.

-The tenth season of Shameless airs on Showtime this Sunday, November 10.
+The tenth season of Shameless premieres on Showtime on Sunday, November 10.

 Delivered To Your INBOX